jgmalcolm/jgmalcolm.github.io/_drafts/washington-a-life.md

 coached his stepson on how to be a Virginia legislator, reminding him to be punctual in attendance and “hear dispassionately and determine coolly all great questions.”"

-"Perhaps the earthiest comment Washington ever made about sex occurred when he learned of the marriage of forty-seven-year-old Colonel Joseph Ward.
-He seemed to find forty-seven a comically advanced age for matrimony.
-“I am glad to hear that my old acquaintance Colo.
-Ward is yet under the influence of vigorous passions,” he told a correspondent.
-He supposed that Ward, “like a prudent general,” had “reviewed his strength, his arms, and ammunition before he got involved in an action.
-But if these have been neglected . . . let me advise him to make the first onset upon his fair del Tobosa [Dulcinea del Toboso, the country girl in Don Quixote] with vigor that the impression may be deep, if it cannot be lasting or frequently renewed.”"

-"Historians have often pondered the paradox of why rich Virginia planters later formed a hotbed of revolutionary ferment, and the explanation partly lies in their long, sullen dependence upon London factors."

-"By the Revolutionary War, Washington made a regular practice of inoculating slaves against smallpox.
-The standard method was to scrape contaminated matter from the pustules of a victim with a mild case of smallpox, then slip it on a thread under the skin of the inoculated person.
-This produced a mild case of the disease, which prevented the more virulent form."

 "Whether on the plantation, in the army, or in government, he stressed the